 We know that reserve fund accounting shouldn’t be taken lightly.
 How do you, then, set up set up and keep track of an HOA reserve fund?

-In this article, we’ll explore all the ins and outs of reserve funds and reserve fund accounting practices for property managers.
+In this article, we’ll explore all the ins and outs of HOA reserve funds and reserve fund accounting practices for community association managers.